NEWS

 vNovember 15, 2015

-DesignIntelligence named Aki one of the 25 Most Admired Educators for 2016.
+I am honored to be named by DesignIntelligence one of the 25 Most Admired Educators for 2016.
 Each year, DesignIntelligence honors excellence in education and education administration by naming 25 exemplary professionals in these fields.
 The 2016 class of education role models was selected by DesignIntelligence staff with extensive input from thousands of design professionals, academic department heads, and students.

 Making the Giraffe Path project wins a CORE77 award